Swedish and Estonian watchdogs open joint Swedbank probe

 Danske is being investigated in five countries over some 200 billion euros ($226 billion) of suspicious payments from Russia, ex-Soviet states and elsewhere that were found to have flowed through its Estonian branch.

-Swedish TV said on Wednesday that documents showed at least 40 billion Swedish crowns ($4.30 billion) had been transferred between accounts at Swedbank and Danske in the Baltics between 2007 and 2015.
+The Financial Supervisory Authorities of Estonia and Sweden said in a joint statement the money-laundering report was very serious.

-The Financial Supervisory Authorities of Estonia and Sweden said in a joint statement the money-laundering report by Swedish television was very serious.
+“The Estonian and Swedish FSAs have today agreed to initiate a joint investigation with the purpose of closely examining the information reported by SVT.”

-“The Estonian and Swedish FSAs have today agreed to initiate a joint investigation with the purpose of closely examining the information reported by SVT,” they said in their statement.
+They said the Bank of Lithuania had also agreed to participate.
+Lithuania’s financial regulator said it would separately examine Swedbank’s local operations.

-They said the Bank of Lithuania had also agreed to participate in the investigation and the Latvian FSA had been invited to participate.
+Latvia’s financial regulator said it had fined Swedbank in 2016 for not paying “sufficient attention” to transactions that “had no apparent economic or visible lawful purpose”.
+The regulator said Swedbank had failed at the time to obtain documents and data on the customers.

-Pension fund manager AMF, the fourth largest shareholder in Swedbank, has called for an independent investigation into the media reports concerning money laundering.
+Swedbank said it had appointed audit firm EY to carry out an external investigation and to report the results to its board of directors before its annual general meeting on March 28.

-Swedbank shares fell almost 14 percent on Wednesday in their biggest intraday fall since the financial.
-They were down 9 percent on Thursday to 166.0 Swedish crowns at 1459 GMT.
+“Preventing and averting money laundering is one of the bank’s most important responsibilities,” Swedbank CEO Birgitte Bonnesen said in a statement.

-The stock has now lost more than a fifth of its value in less than two days.
+Bonnesen had said on Wednesday she was confident about the bank’s actions to prevent money laundering but could not promise that nothing had slipped through the net.

-Nordic rivals SEB and Handelsbanken were down 3.6 percent and 0.3 percent, while Nordea was down about 3.5 percent.
+Swedbank shares fell almost 14 percent on Wednesday in their biggest intraday fall since the financial crisis.
+They closed down 9.3 percent on Thursday to 165.05 Swedish crowns, and having lost more than a fifth of their value in two days.

 Swedbank is the largest bank in the Baltics with around 3.3 million retail customers and around 300,000 corporate customers.
 The Baltics accounted for just under a fifth of Swedbank’s revenue in 2018.